aldrin/git-changelog/README.md

 > cargo install git-changelog
 ```

 This compiles the tool for your environment from the sources.
+If you just need the executables, see

-If you just need the executables, they are attached to the [releases].
+[releases].

-If you use a Mac with [Homebrew], you can get the latest release with the following:
+If you use a Mac with [Homebrew], you can get the latest binaries with the following:

 ```bash
 > brew tap aldrin/tap